The 15 Barca stars Bartomeu sold for €10m+ and how they’ve fared since

 Another player to swap Barcelona for Goodison Park, Digne signed a five-year deal in 2018.
 Having joined Barca from PSG in 2016, the Frenchman won La Liga and Ligue 1 titles with his former clubs.

-The 26-year-old, who also spent a year on loan at Roma, made 46 appearances for Barcelona before making the move to England.
+The 29-year-old, who also spent a year on loan at Roma, made 46 appearances for Barcelona before making the move to England.
 Digne was a fan’s favourite at Everton before being sold to Aston Villa in January 2022.